Building a Practice Model

 - Informs job postings, interviewing tools, and performance evaluations

 Implementing Practice Models requires intentional efforts across many different elements of the child welfare system.
 Chapin Hall guides the review, assessment, and enhancement of child welfare policies, training curricula, coaching activities, job postings and performance evaluations, to ensure seamless integration of the Practice Model.
-In addition, Chapin Hall experts collaborate with agency Continuous Quality Improvement (CQI) leadership and staff to embed the Practice Model into on-going CQI practices to determine whether outcomes for children and families are improving.
-We are currently engaged in designing and implementing Practice Models in collaboration with our partners Nexus Youth and Family Solutions, Maryland Department of Human Resources, and the South Carolina Department of Social Services.
+In addition, Chapin Hall experts collaborate with agency Continuous Quality Improvement (CQI) leadership and staff to embed the Practice Model into on-going CQI practices that determine whether outcomes for children and families are improving.
+We are designing and implementing Practice Models in collaboration with our partners Nexus Youth and Family Solutions, Maryland Department of Human Resources, and the South Carolina Department of Social Services.

 Chapin Hall’s Implementation Collaborative partners with child welfare agencies to design and implement Practice Models that operationalize their vision, mission, values, and principles in day-to-day work.
 Our experts go one step further to ensure the Practice Models we co-create include casework practice activities found to be most predictive of improved outcomes for children and families.